How to use the Communication Test

 Ethernet activation line voltage – Pin 8

-Ethernet activation line voltage must be present for vehicles that have ethernet capability, and its level shall be around 75% of the battery voltage.
+Ethernet activation line voltage must be present for vehicles that have Ethernet capability, and its level shall be around 75% of the battery voltage.

 Electrical architectures and data links